 How easy it is to travel to nearby countries, hiking trails and the incredible theme parks!

 Caroline was born and bred in Northern Ireland and lived in Dublin and Moscow, before moving to London where she worked at Sky News.
 She landed in Hong Kong in 2013 working for Bloomberg and Forbes, and joined Sassy Media Group in 2018 as Managing Editor.
+She also heads up the Beauty section on the site.
 In her spare time, Caroline likes exploring HK’s hiking trails and is always looking for new spots for sundowners.

 The sheer vibrancy of the city and its eclectic mix of people.
 There’s never any shortage of things to do in Hong Kong, from all the great places to eat and drink, to the many cultural and sporting events that take place throughout the year.
 You’re also perfectly placed for weekend trips away.
 And, of course, that skyline!

-I joined Team Sassy to rediscover the city I call home (one G&T at a time).
-With a focus on heading up the Style, Beauty, Influencers, Weddings, Travel, Health & Wellness sections, my time is spent typing up the latest style hacks, wellness trends and travel tips.
-When I'm not writing, you can find me getting involved in worthwhile causes, attempting to find peace through yoga poses, or eating abnormal amounts of dessert.
+Tania joined Team Sassy to rediscover the city she calls home (one G&T at a time).
+She is the Travel, Influencers, Health and Wellness Editor for Sassy Hong Kong.
+When she's not writing, you can find her getting involved in worthwhile causes, attempting to find peace through yoga poses, or eating abnormal amounts of dessert.

 There’s no denying it, the overflowing local markets and decadent dim sum keep this city filled to the brim.
 My favourite thing about Hong Kong is the sheer amount of diversity – from the culture, to the activities, to the people.
 It means we have the potential to make this place exactly what we want.
 What more could we ask for?